 Jamestown Settlement Private ToursProgram length – 2 1/2 hours

-Yorktown Victory Center Private ToursProgram length – 2 hours
+American Revolution Museum at Yorktown Private ToursProgram length – 2 hours

 Experience the story of the American Revolution and the extraordinary challenges of ordinary people who shaped our nation.
-A private tour allows your group to explore the exhibition galleries, learn and ask questions about the rare 1776 broadside of the Declaration of Independence, a pair of pistols once owned by the Marquis de Lafayette, and the story of the Betsy, a British ship sunk in the York River during the Siege of Yorktown.
-Guides take museum guests through the outdoor living-history areas and engage them in a variety of activities: sign enlistment papers in the Continental Army, try on a Regimental coat, and learn about the technology used to fire artillery and muskets, treat injured soldiers and prepare meals at war.
-At the 1780s farm, visitors can play period games and help tend the fields and crops.
+A private tour allows your group to explore an American Revolution timeline that offers a visual journey from the 13 British colonies in the 1750s to westward expansion of the new United States in the 1790s.
+Guides take museum guests through the outdoor living-history Continental Army encampment and Revolution-era farm and engage them in a variety of activities: sign Continental Army enlistment papers, and learn about the technology used to fire artillery and muskets, treat injured soldiers and prepare meals at war.
+At the farm, visitors can play period games, help tend crops and process plant fiber for cloth.

 Can be added to private tours and adult guided tours.

-Private Tour Rate: $95 per party plus individual admission for single museum tours, $145 plus admission for a combination tour of Jamestown Settlement and the Yorktown Victory Center.
-Premium themes can be added for $50 per museum.
+Private Tour Rate: $115 per party plus individual admission for single museum tours, $170 plus admission for a combination tour of Jamestown Settlement and the American Revolution Museum at Yorktown.
+Premium themes can be added for $60 per museum.
 A private tour is limited to 14 people per party; advance reservations are required and subject to availability.
 Call (888) 868-7593 to make your reservation Monday through Friday, 9 a.m. to 5 p.m.